Lehigh Valley Planning Commission

 Awards Process + Criteria

-The Lehigh Valley Planning Commission evaluates all submissions, and a select group of nominations are visited, judged, and awarded by the Lehigh Valley Awards Committee, consisting of Lehigh Valley Planning Commission members, outside subject matter experts and staff.
-Winners will be recognized at LVPC’s 2016 Lehigh Valley Award Ceremony on October 4 at DeSales University Center, Center Valley, PA.
+The Lehigh Valley Planning Commission (LVPC) evaluates all submissions and a select group of nominations are visited, judged, and awarded by the Lehigh Valley Awards Committee, consisting of LVPC members, outside subject matter experts and staff.
+Winners will be recognized at the LVPC’s 2018 Lehigh Valley Award Ceremony on October 10 at DeSales University Center, Center Valley, PA.

 Each Project will need to describe:

+• Design + Process- All projects must exemplify excellence in planning, design and implementation.
+Projects will be judged on quality of design, community context, planning concept, environmental sensitivity and sustainability.
 The process involved in completing a project will also be evaluated.
-This includes achievement of community goals, successful community collaboration, public/private partnerships, funding strategies, outreach, and citizen participation.
+This includes achievement of community goals, successful community collaboration, public/private partnerships, funding strategies, outreach and citizen participation.

-All projects should demonstrate a positive impact to the overall value of the community.
-This can include economic, environmental, and recreational benefits; increased mobility; improved safety; job creation; enhanced community image; sense of place; and the social, cultural, and economic health of the community.
+• Impact - All projects should demonstrate a positive impact to the overall value of the community.
+This can include economic, environmental and recreational benefits, increased mobility, improved safety, job creation, enhanced community image, sense of place, and the social, cultural and economic health of the community.

 The following criteria will be used for evaluation: